Safelite AutoGlass Leverages Yext to Optimize Business and Operations

 “We’re really a model of vertical integration,” states Bruce Millard, Vice President, Digital & Customer Innovation.
 “We have a glass wholesale business called Service AutoGlass that imports, distributes, and sells glass to our own stores as well as to our direct competitors.
-Then there’s our Safelite Solutions business, which partners with insurance and fleet companies, and then of course, we have the retail glass repair and replacement business.
+Then there’s our Safelite Solutions business, which partners with insurance and fleet companies, and of course, we have the retail glass repair and replacement business.
 We’re the guys in vans who come to your office or home to fix your windshield.
 And we have stores, too,” he adds.
-“We are owned by Belron based in the UK, which operates auto glass businesses all over the world,” Millard explains.
-“So when you look at who consumes the most auto glass on the planet, we are one of the three largest consumers — right after Toyota and Volkswagon.”
+“We are owned by Belron, based in the UK, which operates auto glass businesses all over the world.
+So when you look at who consumes the most auto glass on the planet, we are one of the three largest consumers — right after Toyota and Volkswagon.”

-“Getting started with the Yext Location Cloud was insanely easy,” Millard says.
+“Getting started with Yext was insanely easy,” Millard says.
 “With Yext, we went from zero to fixing listings in a boatload of places in about two weeks.
 That doesn’t normally happen!
 It’s a huge point of differentiation between Yext and anything that would even try to claim to be a competitor.
-And,” he points out, “beyond the powerful technology platform Yext brings to the table, its people are exceptional.
+And beyond its powerful technology, Yext’s people are exceptional.
 When they promise to do something, it actually gets done.”